JaroVoltix/JKBottomSearchView/README.md

 searchView.dataSource = self
 ```

-JKBottomSearchViewDelegate is an alias for UITableViewDelegate & UISearchBarDelegate
+JKBottomSearchViewDelegate is an alias for UITableViewDelegate & UISearchBarDelegate.

 ```
 extension ViewController:JKBottomSearchViewDelegate{}